 What you can do to help

-With the ongoing pandemic, more and more people need help and the Bali Street Mums are doing their best to keep up with the increasing demand.
-Not only are they taking care of the people staying in the Safe House but also proving food and other aid to the struggling families in the slums.
+With the ongoing pandemic, more and more people are in desperate need of help, and the Bali Street Mums are doing their best to keep up with the increasing demand.
+Not only are they taking care of the people living in the Safe House, but they’re also proving food and other aid to the struggling families in the slums.